 Best Line to Use for Spinnerbaits for Bass?

 Braid is a good call on fishing line type when you’re fishing lures such as spinnerbaits.
-Spinnerbaits are a searching lure, and typically target the most aggressive fish at any given time.
-This means finesse and stretch are redundant, all you need is hooking power.
+Spinnerbaits are searching lures and typically target the most aggressive fish at any given time.
+This means finesse and stretch are redundant; all you need is hooking power.

 Best Line to Use for Jigs for Bass?